MGT2001 Management of Workplace Health and Safety

 The final grades for students will be assigned on the basis of the aggregate of the weighted marks obtained for each of the summative assessment items in the course.

 This is a restricted examination.
-Candidates are allowed access to specific materials during the examination.
-The only materials that candidates may use in the restricted examination for this course are: writing materials (non-electronic and free from material which could give the student an unfair advantage in the examination); English translation dictionaries (but not technical dictionaries).
-Students are not permitted to take mobile telephones, pagers or other electronic means of communication into the examination room.
+The only materials that candidates may use in this examination are: writing materials (non-electronic and free from material which could give the student an unfair advantage in the examination); English translation dictionaries (but not technical dictionaries).

 Examination period when Deferred/Supplementary examinations will be held: